AdaSupport/docs/api/metavariables.md

 ```
 {"message" : "Cleared meta variables from chatter storage"}
 ```
+Meta Variable deletion for chatters that are **improperly closed** (eg. on tab-close, on window-close, on browser crash) is handled by PATCH `https://<bothandle>.ada.support/chatters/<chatter-token>/set_expiry`.
+This endpoint must be used to set and remove Meta Variable expiry settings on all chatters (see docs below).

 ## PATCH `/chatters/<chatter-token>/set_expiry`
 When chatters are improperly closed (eg. on browser crash, on tab-close, on window-close), their Meta Variables cannot be immediately deleted.
 In such instances, the deletion task will fall to a background job run by Ada every 24 hours.